WSDK: WGAB and WLVX

-In 1986, the station changed its callsign to WGAB the following March.
+In March 1986, the station changed its callsign to WGAB.

 In 1988, the station was off the air for a while.
 In September 1988, the station returned to the air as WLVX under the ownership of Living Communications, which also owned WLIX in Islip, New York.
 The new owners brought a Contemporary Christian format to the station, and the studios were moved to the Wintonbury Mall in Bloomfield.

 In 1993, the station was sold again, this time to a local group who changed the callsign to WRDM and began programming the station in Italian.
 The studios were moved to 880 Maple Avenue in Hartford where they shared space with a sister low-power television station, W13BF (which subsequently changed its call letters to WRDM-LP to match the radio station).

 WDZK and WSDK

-In 1998, the station was sold again, this time to the Hibernia Corporation.
-The format was switched to "Radio Disney" children's programming and the studios moved to Franklin Avenue in Hartford.
+In May 1998, the station was sold again, this time to the Hibernia Corporation.
+The format was switched to "Radio Disney" children's programming on May 26, and the studios moved to Franklin Avenue in Hartford.
 The call sign was then changed to WDZK.

-The Walt Disney Company purchased the station from Hibernia in 2000 and continued to operate from the Franklin Avenue location until 2004, when the studios were moved to 160 Chapel Road in Manchester, Connecticut.
-In February 2008 WDZK commenced HD Radio broadcasting.
+The Walt Disney Company purchased the station from Hibernia in 2000, and continued to operate from the Franklin Avenue location until 2004, when the studios were moved to 160 Chapel Road in Manchester, Connecticut.
+In February 2008, WDZK commenced HD Radio broadcasting.

-Disney took WDZK, along with WDDZ in Pawtucket, Rhode Island, off the air on September 30, 2010 and put the stations up for sale.
+Disney took WDZK, along with WDDZ in Pawtucket, Rhode Island, off the air on September 30, 2010, and put the stations up for sale.
 That November, it was sold to Blount Communications.

-The call letters changed to WSDK on February 15, 2011.
+The call sign changed to WSDK on February 15, 2011.
 On March 19, the station resumed broadcasting with a Christian talk and teaching format.